Nicholls Colonels: Football

 The program is the intercollegiate American football team for Nicholls State University located in Thibodaux, Louisiana, United States.
 The team competes in the NCAA Division I Football Championship Subdivision (FCS) and are members of the Southland Conference.
 Nicholls' first football team was fielded in 1972.
 The team plays its home games at the 10,500 seat Manning Field at John L. Guidry Stadium in Thibodaux, Louisiana.
 The Colonels are coached by Tommy Rybacki.

 Men's golf

 The team represents Nicholls State University in Thibodaux, Louisiana, United States.
 The school's team currently competes in the Southland Conference, which is part of the NCAA Division I. The team plays their home tournaments at the LaTour Golf Club in Mathews, Louisiana and are currently led by head coach James Schilling.

 Women's soccer

 The women's team represents Nicholls State University in Thibodaux, Louisiana, United States.
 The school's team currently competes in the Southland Conference, which is part of the NCAA Division I. Nicholls' first soccer team was fielded in 1998.
-The team plays its home games at the 1,000-seat Nicholls Soccer Complex through the 2021 season.
-The Colonels moved to the newly constructed multi-purpose field at the Thibodaux Regional Sports Complex in 2022.
+The team played its home games at the 1,000-seat Nicholls Soccer Complex through the 2021 season.
+The Colonels moved to the multi-purpose field at the Thibodaux Regional Sports Complex in 2022.
 The team is coached by Kristy Helmers.